MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 To set up or edit an export, you need to have connections available to you.
 Connections depend on your [user role](permissions.md):
 - Administrators have access to all connections.
 They can also create new connections when setting up an export.
 - Contributors can have access to specific connections.
 They depend on administrators to configure and share connections.
+  - The exports list shows contributors whether they can edit or only view an export with an extra column called **Your permissions**.
-For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).
+  - For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).
 - Viewers can only view existing exports but not create them.

 ### Define a new export